 - Fill both your mixing glass and your glass with ice.
 Store the ice-filled glass in the fridge while you go through the remaining steps.

-- Pour a little vermouth into the mixing glass.
-About half to a full shot (1.5 cl) is enough, depending on how strong you want your cocktail to be.
+- Pour a little vermouth into the mixing glass, about half a shot (15 ml) is enough, depending on how strong you want your cocktail to be.
 Alternatively you can follow Noel Coward’s advice in preparing the Dry Martini with no vermouth at all and just “wave the finished concoction in the general direction of Italy”, or Winston Churchill’s which seemed to consist of taking a focused look at the closed vermouth bottle.

 - Stir the vermouth (do not shake), so that the ice is fully coated in it.
 Let it chill for a few seconds and pour most of the vermouth out of the mixing glass.
 I personally pour all of it out, relying on the vermouth-scented ice cubes for the final flavour, but you may need to experiment until you find the proportion that’s perfect for you.
 Remember that this is not a drink which blends vermouth and gin, but rather a vermouth flavoured, very cold, gin.

-- Pour the gin in, about 13 cl. of it or whichever amount is needed for the size of your glass (and, by the way, is it clean?)
+- Pour the gin in, about 60 ml. of it or whichever amount is needed for the size of your glass (and, by the way, is it clean?)

 - The stirring will eventually make the shaker ice cold.
 This is the signal that the drink is ready.
 Please make sure it is indeed very very cold.